 The first implication of choosing Azure CNI as the network plugin for your AKS clusters is that all user* and system** pod IP’s are reserved upfront in your AKS subnet based on the max pods per node setting’s value times the number of nodes in your cluster at any time (example below).

-*user pods are any pods that your business/infrastructure applications are composed of.
+*user pods are any pods part of your business/infrastructure applications.

-**system pods are any pods either required by Kubernetes/AKS to function properly such as CoreDNS and tunnelfront
+**system pods are any pods natively deployed and used by Kubernetes or/and AKS to allow the cluster to function properly in its enviornment (on-premises or in the cloud) such as CoreDNS and tunnelfront.

 Check out in the below link the notion of user and system node pools: